radiopushka/sonicPSKASK/README.md

 Modulation schemes

-its not ask, it is OOK and PSK
+its not ASK, it is OOK and PSK
+I do not have the time to go back and rename evevrything.